JoachimCoenen/Cat-PostProcessing/README.md

 # Cat-PostProcessing
-various post-processing effects for Unity
+Various post-processing effects for Unity

+The main goal is to create fast and efficient post-processing effects for Unity.